 Your best recurring BC planning tool is a complete checklist.
-It should include supplies, equipment, the location of data backups, and backup sites, how to access the plan, who should see it, and contact information for everyone involved.
+It should include supplies, equipment, the location of data backups and backup sites, how to access the plan, who should see it, and contact information for everyone involved.

 As you form your plan, you might want to meet with key personnel who have experience in disaster recovery.
-Their engagement could prove crucial in producing the best possible version of your BC plan.
+Active engagement could prove crucial in producing the best possible version of your BC plan.

-Test key business continuity factors
+Test your crucial business continuity factors

-Review and revise your plan constantly
+Review and revise your plan regularly.

 Stay Socially Connected